 - Set a text alert.
 You are 24% less likely to go overdrawn if you use an app or text alert service.
 These days, most banks will allow you to set text alerts to notify you when your bank account reaches a certain level (ie. my alert is set for £50).
 This keeps you mindful and aware of exactly how much money you have left before you reach 0 and lets you tailor your spending before it’s too late.

 - Look into alternative banks.
 Some banks will not charge you for going overdrawn.
 For example, ING Direct does not charge overdraft fees.
 Whilst most of the major high street banks might charge for overdraft fees, there are some mobile banks that do not.
 Look into switching your account to one of these banks.

 - Live by your budget.
 If you have an app where you put in every transaction you make, then you are always aware of how much money you have left to spend in your bank.

 Don’t let your bank take your hard earned cash!

 Paying for your Account

 Lots of banks charge you money just for the joy of having an account with them.
 Whilst this is pretty unheard of in the UK, it’s fairly common practise in the rest of the world (including the EU).
-Personally, I feel that paying just to have your bank account open is highway robbery.

 Some banks will offer you extra services for a monthly fee, including phone or travel insurance, or car breakdown cover.
 Sometimes these can actually be quite good deals, so take your time to look through them and measure up the costs.